tk755/q/README.md

 - Use the `-o` or `--overwrite` option to overwrite the previous command.
 - Use the `-l` or `--longer` option to increase the max token length of responses (*note: this may increase the cost of API calls*).
-- Use the `-n` or `--no-clip` option to disable storing responses to the clipboard.
+- Use the `-n` or `--no-clip` option to disable automatically storing responses to the clipboard.
 - Use the `-v` or `--verbose` option to print the model parameters and message history.

 You can combine multiple options using their abbreviated forms following a single hyphen: